-It is worth describing the problems that were proving such a headache in a little more detail as in almost every case seed raised varieties seemed to provide the answer.
+Old geranium varieties suffered from lack of vigour and viral diseases.
+It’s worth describing the problems that were proving such a headache in a little more detail as, in almost every case, seed-raised varieties seemed to provide the answer.

-But loss of vigour is also often caused by diseases, particularly virus diseases.
+But loss of vigour is also often caused by diseases, particularly viral diseases.
 One virus seems to cause most of the problems and it goes by the misleading name of the pelargonium leaf curl virus.
 It is misleading because normally the leaves curl very little.
 More common visual symptoms are small yellow spots which become darker and spread until the leaf puckers and dies.
 With this goes a significant loss of vigour and of flowering capacity.
-This virus and one or two others which afflict geraniums are soil borne but the precise nature of their transmission is not fully understood.
+This virus, and one or two others which afflict geraniums, are soil borne but the precise nature of their transmission is not fully understood.

-'Nittany Lion' was the first to appear, in the mid 1960s, and was raised at Penn State University in the United States.
+'Nittany Lion' was the first seed raised geranium variety to appear, in the mid 1960s, and was raised at Penn State University in the United States.
 It had the big drawback of taking a very long time to come into flower.
-A few years later 'New Era' and 'Carefree' were introduced but although these matured a little more quickly they made very tall plants with fewer heads of flowers than the old cutting raised types.
+A few years later 'New Era' and 'Carefree' were introduced, but although these matured a little more quickly, they made very tall plants with fewer heads of flowers than the old cutting-raised types.
 The colour range at this time was restricted to red and a salmony shade.